awaiskhalidawan/dpdk-tutorials/README.md

 `3-processing-a-packet` : This tutorial explains simple steps for beginners to receive a packet from NIC and share this packet to the processing thread via ring buffer to process it.
 To execute: `sudo ./processing-a-packet --lcores=0-1 -n 4 --`

-`4-getting-nic-statistics` : This tutorial explains simple steps for beginners to receive a packet from NIC and share this packet to the processing thread via ring buffer to process it.
+`4-getting-nic-statistics` : This tutorial explains simple steps for beginners to get the statistics from NIC.
 To execute: `sudo ./getting-nic-statistics --lcores=0 -n 4 --`

+`5-ipv4-checksum-calculation-offloading-to-nic` : This tutorial explains how to offload Ipv4 checksum calculation to NIC so that our application don't have to compute it.
+In this way we save computing resources.
+To execute: `sudo ./ipv4-checksum-calculation-offloading-to-nic --lcores=0 -n 4 --`

 To build the project: <br />
 `mkdir build` <br />